celestialdust/Deep-Research/README.md

 - **Model Selection**: Configure different models for summarization, research, compression, and final report generation
 - **Azure OpenAI Settings**: Customize endpoint, API version, and deployment names for each model

+#### Context Engineering Configuration

+- **Enable Context Summarization** (default: true): Whether to enable automatic context summarization when approaching token limits
+- **Max Tokens Before Summary** (default: 100,000): Token threshold to trigger context summarization.
+When messages exceed this limit, older messages will be summarized
+- **Messages to Keep** (default: 20): Number of recent messages to preserve after summarization
+- **Context Summarization Model** (default: azure_openai:o4-mini): Model to use for context summarization (o4-mini recommended for speed)

 ## Architecture Overview

 Deep Research Agent uses a sophisticated multi-agent architecture built on LangGraph with the following components: